Clarence D. Tuska: Early life

-Tuska was born in New York city, the only child of Ida Anna Ruddell and David Tuska, and until 1909 lived in Nyack, New York, when his family moved to Hartford, Connecticut.
+Tuska was born in New York City, the only child of Ida Anna Ruddell and David Tuska, and until 1909 lived in Nyack, New York, when his family moved to Hartford, Connecticut.
 After graduating from high school, he attended the local Trinity College (class of 1919, although he did not receive his Bachelor of Science degree until 1939).

 Amateur radio activities

 Tuska had an early interest in radio communication (then known as "wireless telegraphy") and experimentation.
 In 1908, while living in Nyack, a New York City cousin helped him construct a small radio transmitter, and after moving to Hartford the next year he constructed progressively more powerful stations.
 Radio transmitters in the United States were not licensed at this time, so he initially operated using the self-assigned call letters SNT, which stood for "Southern New England-Tuska".

 Around 1910, while in the ninth grade, Tuska began earning "pocket money" by selling rubber band-powered model aeroplanes on consignment through the Harris Parker Toy Store.
 After these sales started to decline, he next constructed a simple crystal radio receiver, also offered through consignment at the toy store.
 Inventor Hiram Percy Maxim took this set home to test, but soon returned it, and the store owner incorrectly informed Tuska that Maxim had said it "didn't work".
 This upset Tuska, so with a friend, William Ball, he traveled, unannounced, to Maxim's house to investigate.
 After clarifying that Maxim actually just needed better quality equipment, Tuska and Ball arranged for ordering the appropriate components, which were used to construct a set that "gave satisfactory service for a number of years".
 Both Maxim and Tuska became prominent local amateur radio enthusiasts, with the two forming an informal "father-foster-son relationship", as Tuska's father was deceased.

 After the United States enacted the Radio Act of 1912, all radio transmitters now were required to be licensed, and in early 1913 Tuska was issued a standard Amateur license with the call sign 1WD.
+(Note: The "1" in 1WD's call sign indicated that the station was located in the first Radio Inspection district.)
 On January 14, 1914, local amateurs founded the Hartford Radio Club, and Tuska became the club's secretary.
-In the fall of 1915, he began teaching a radio principles class at the local Y.M.C.A.
-Tuska also began experimenting with radiotelephony, using an arc transmitter of his own design, which employed tungsten electrodes to make audio transmissions.
+In the fall of 1915, he began teaching a radio principles class at the local YMCA Tuska also began experimenting with radiotelephony, using an arc transmitter of his own design, which employed tungsten electrodes to make audio transmissions.
 In March 1916 it was reported that he was broadcasting semi-regular phonograph concerts, at a time when virtually all radio transmissions were still employing the dots-and-dashes of Morse code.